-Hills Community School recognises that sexual violence and sexual harassment between children ke place online.
-Examples may include; non-consensual sharing of sexual images and videos, lised online bullying, online coercion and threats, unwanted sexual comments and messages on media, and online sexual exploitation.
-0 Full details of how we will respond to concerns relating to sexual violence and sexual harassmen П 6 1. between children can be found within our child protection and anti-bullying policy.
-Hills Community School recognises that internet brings the potential for the impact of any violence and sexual harassment concerns to extend further than the local community, and for a П or alleged perpetrator to become marginalised and excluded by online communities. Ш Hills Community School also recognises the potential for repeat victimisation in the future if e content continues to exist somewhere online. П Ш Hills Community School will ensure that all members of the community are made aware of the = rial social, psychological and criminal consequences of online sexual violence and sexual sament between children by implementing a range of age and ability appropriate educational ds as part of our PSHE and RSHE curriculum. ill ensure that all members of the community are aware of sources of support regarding online violence and sexual harassment between children. ill respond to concerns regarding online sexual violence and sexual harassment between children, dless of whether the incident took place on our premises or using our equipment. le aware of online sexual violence and sexual harassment, we will: 0 Immediately notify the DSL (or deputy) and act in accordance with our child protection and antibullying policies.
-0 If content is contained on students electronic devices, they will be managed in accordance with the DfE 'searching screening and confiscation' advice.
-0 Provide the necessary safeguards and support for all students involved, such as offering specific advice on blocking, reporting and removing online content, as well as providing appropriate counselling/pastoral support. o Implement appropriate sanctions in accordance with our behaviour policy.
-0 Inform parents and carers, if appropriate, about the incident and how it is being managed.
-0 If appropriate, make a referral to partner agencies, such as Children's Social Care and/or the Police.
-0 If the concern involves children and young people at a different educational setting, work in partnership with other DSLs to ensure appropriate safeguarding action is taken in the wider local community. ☐ If a criminal offence has been committed, the DSL (or deputy) will discuss this with West Midlands Police first to ensure that investigations are not compromised.
-0 Review the handling of any incidents to ensure that best practice was implemented, and policies/procedures are appropriate.
-11.2 Youth P roduced Sexual Imagery ("Sexting") Coltor n Hills Community School recognises youth produced sexual imagery (known as "sexting") as a safegi uarding issue; all concerns will be reported to and dealt with by the DSL (or deputy).
-We w ill follow the advice as set out in the non-statutory UKCCIS guidance: 'Sexting in schoo ls and colleges: responding to incidents and safeguarding young people'.
+videos, sexualised offine bonying, offine coercion and infeats, on wanted sexual confinents and messages on social media, and online sexual exploitation. o Full details of how we will respond to concerns relating to sexual violence and sexual harassment between children can be found within our child protection and anti-bullying policy.
+Colton Hills Community School recognises that internet brings the potential for the impact of any sexual violence and sexual harassment concerns to extend further than the local community, and for a victim or alleged perpetrator to become marginalised and excluded by online communities.
+Colton Hills Community School also recognises the potential for repeat victimisation in the future if abusive content continues to exist somewhere online.
+Colton Hills Community School will ensure that all members of the community are made aware of the potential social, psychological and criminal consequences of online sexual violence and sexual harassment between children by implementing a range of age and ability appropriate educational methods as part of our PSHE and RSHE curriculum.
+We will ensure that all members of the community are aware of sources of support regarding online sexual violence and sexual harassment between children.
+We will respond to concerns regarding online sexual violence and sexual harassment between children, regardless of whether the incident took place on our premises or using our equipment.
+If made aware of online sexual violence and sexual harassment, we will: Immediately notify the DSL (or deputy) and act in accordance with our child protection and anti-bullying policies.
+If content is contained on students electronic devices, they will be managed in accordance with the DfE 'searching screening and confiscation' advice.
+Provide the necessary safeguards and support for all students involved, such as offering specific advice on blocking, reporting and removing online content, as well as providing appropriate counselling/pastoral support.
+Implement appropriate sanctions in accordance with our behaviour policy.
+Inform parents and carers, if appropriate, about the incident and how it is being managed.
+If appropriate, make a referral to partner agencies, such as Children's Social Care and/or the Police.
+If the concern involves children and young people at a different educational setting, work in partnership with other DSLs to ensure appropriate safeguarding action is taken in the wider local community.
+If a criminal offence has been committed, the DSL (or deputy) will discuss this with West Midlands Police first to ensure that investigations are not compromised.
+Review the handling of any incidents to ensure that best practice was implemented, and policies/procedures are appropriate. and poincies/ procedures are appropriate.

+11.2 Youth Produced Sexual Imagery ("Sexting")

+Colton Hills Community School recognises youth produced sexual imagery (known as "sexting") as a safeguarding issue; all concerns will be reported to and dealt with by the DSL (or deputy).
+We will follow the advice as set out in the non-statutory UKCCIS guidance: